zakaryaxali/stablecoin-pay/README.md

 - Real-time transaction confirmation tracking

 ## Motivation
-Applying traditional payment infrastructure patterns (from fintech experience at Majority) to blockchain rails, exploring how to make crypto payments as seamless as traditional payments.
+Applying traditional payment infrastructure patterns (from fintech experience) to blockchain rails, exploring how to make crypto payments as seamless as traditional payments.

 ## Status
 Early stage exploration - using Rust to build production-grade payment architecture patterns.